PixetBits/Bucket-1-3/README.md

       close.

-This script imports the Basic library, declares a class named by the file name (helloworld.bk), and shows a string on the main method, ``bucket open:``.

 # Declare classes:

 In Bucket we have two types of classes: ``in Bucket:`` and ``in PLayground:``.
 The ``in Bucket:`` class is the main file, and the ``in PLayground:`` are called as "Toy", a class wich can be imported by the main file.